lukasturcani/stk/docs/source/index.rst

 --------

 ``stk`` is a Python library for building, manipulating, analyzing and automatic design of molecules, including a genetic algorithm.

 For quick navigation through the modules use :ref:`modindex`.
+For a closer look at the genetic algorithm, start with `Automated Molecular Design with Genetic Algorithms`_.

 Basic Examples
 --------------